 From the SMH:

 “It’s not natural and it’s not really surprising that more people’s bodies and spines are seizing up.
-The Medical Journal of Australia reports that up to eighty per cent of Australians will experience back pain at some point in their lives and 10 per cent will experience significant disability as a result.
+The Medical Journal of Australia reports that up to eighty per cent of Australians will experience back pain at some point in their lives.

 So, I’ve taken up toilet yoga.